A FANTASTIC 1st YEAR FOR SAXWORLD!

-Each of our ensembles has grown so fast and have already established a strong identity.
+Each of our ensembles has grown fast and both have already established a strong identity.
 We have such fun each and every week, as we explore new music together.
-We have enjoyed wonderful events, Concerts and Workshops (from our visiting guests) during these first three terms.
+We have enjoyed wonderful events - Concerts and Workshops (from our visiting guests) during these first three terms.

 Janet Nelson - SaxWorld Events Coordinator

 I have loved music, and the idea of playing an instrument for as long as I can remember.
 Like most children, I played a recorder and the odd percussion instrument at primary school, and had a few piano lessons when I first moved to Norfolk at the age of 11.

 It was at High School in North Walsham that I first learnt to read music, and had an opportunity to play an instrument in the school band.
 I really hoped for a flute, but was given a trombone ‒ rather unwieldy on the school bus, and not greatly appreciated by the family pets.
 I played this for a fairly short time before moving to clarinet. which I played until the end of my school career.
 Sadly, the demands of life and work took precedence, and I did not play any instrument for a long time.

 I worked for Children’s Services for nearly 40 years, much of the time as a Senior Social Worker in Safeguarding, and in Adolescent support as well as being a Practice Teacher for student Social Workers.
 I loved working with young people and seeing them achieve their potential, despite the many challenges they faced.
 In 2019 I became self-employed, providing support for older people living independently.